 1. It all starts with the right domain

 Choosing an appropriate domain name will maximize search traffic to your site.
 A domain name is the element where on-page optimization of every website should start, so if you want to achieve the best results, you should follow these rules:

 - Avoid using hyphens and other separators within your domain name, as these can often indicate spam in search results.

 - Keep domain names short and snappy – ideally 15 characters or less.
 Short domain names are not only easier for customers to remember, but there is also less chance of typos.

 - The key is to find a balance between a unique, catchy domain name (that your site visitors will remember) and a keyword-rich domain name which ensures that your page shows up in the search results to begin with.

-To read full instructions on how to register your domain name using Lodgify, take a look at this post.
+Take a look at the full instructions on how to register your domain name using Lodgify.

 2. Keep your URLs SEO-friendly